Introduction to Finance

 Final Evaluation: Written examinations, at the time established in the school calendar.

-- Mota, A. e Barroso, C. e Soares, H. e Laureano, L. (2013).
+- Laureano, L. e Barroso, C. e Soares, H. e Mota, A. (2014).
 Introdução às Finanças - Fundamentos de Finanças com Casos Práticos Resolvidos e Propostos.
 Lisboa: Edições Sílabo

-- Gonçalves, P. e Silva, P. e Martins, A. e Cruz, I. e Augusto, M. (2011).
+- Martins, A. e Cruz, I. e Augusto, M. e Silva, P. e Gonçalves, P. (2017).
 Manual de Gestão Financeira Empresarial.
-Coimbra: Coimbra Editora
+Forte da Casa, V. F. de Xira: Escolar Editora

 Method of interaction